lucasmedeirosleite/EasyMapping/README.md

 ```

-* Filling an existent object
+* Filling an existent object:

 Supose you have something like this: